What’s Up Wednesday: Blessed Nightmares

 This week you join us on a relatively quiet week for Solomon.
-He has taken to his tavern bedroom, and through the door all you can hear is the sound of a blade being sharpened.
-I guess even Solomon Kane needs a day off to sort out his travelling gear.
+He has taken to his tavern bedroom, and through the door, all you can hear is the sound of a blade being sharpened.
+I guess even Solomon Kane needs a day off to sort out his traveling gear.
 Hmmm, I wonder how many hats he owns?
 One for each Virtue perhaps?

 Garden of Forking Paths